mortonne/psifr/docs/development/transitions.rst

 Some analyses, such as :py:func:`~psifr.fr.lag_crp_compound` and :py:func:`~psifr.fr.distance_rank_shifted`, require examining longer sequences rather than individual one-step transitions.
-These analyses are implemented using the :py:func:`~psifr.transitions.sequences_masker`, which allows analysis code to iterate over sequences of a specified length.
+These analyses are implemented using the :py:func:`~psifr.maskers.sequences_masker`, which allows analysis code to iterate over sequences of a specified length.
 Only contiguous sequences are yielded; repeats or intrusions will interrupt the sequence and start it over at the next recall.